elreco/WhatsNext/README.md

 yarn build
 ```

+## Todo

+- Filter restaurant list
+    - by rating
+    - by price
+    - by category
+- Internationalization
+- Meta title & description

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.